qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 The CRS tab is divided in two areas.
 The first area allows to define the default CRS for new projects.

-* Select a CRS and always start new projects with this CRS.
+* Select a CRS and :guilabel:`Always start new projects with this CRS`.
 * |checkbox| :guilabel:`Enable on the fly re-projection by default`

 The second area allows to define the action, when a new layer is created, or when